bLangved/bLangved/README.md

 ## About me

-I am 31 years old, and live in Skien, Telemark in Norway.
+I am 32 years old, and live in Skien, Telemark in Norway.
 I started my programming some years back with Python, SQL and .NET while doing an engineering degree (that eventually did not work out), but I caught an interest in programming, and wanted to do more creative work, and that eventually led me down the path of Frontend-development.

-### Things I'm working with 🌱
+### Technologies I'm learning at the moment 🌱
 * Trying to write even more semantic HTML, and focusing on accessibility-features
-* Learning the web-framework Astro
-* Getting better at React

-### Things I want to check out in the near future
-* Tailwind CSS
+* Svelte.js

 ### Besides writing code
 * :video_game: Gaming